 This free trial allows a little more access, compared to the Always Free services.
 The $300 credits mean you’ll have more storage, and eight instances available for you to try.

 But while there’s more to try out, compared to the Always Free resources, does that make the free trial better?

 Is 30 days enough time?

-Oracle’s trial period gives you 30 days to access a range of their services.
+Oracle’s trial period gives you 30 days to access a range of its services.
 This is, put simply, not enough time to fully trial and test these services.

 In addition, if you decide that you want to trial multiple services from Oracle, the maximum capacity per service you choose can be reduced.
 Basically, during the trial period you’re never going to truly experience a fully integrated system, if every time you spend credits on a new service, another one is then lessened to make space for the newer one.

 You’ve got just 30 days to truly trial and test, with resources not functioning at their full capacity.
 This is a stark contrast to other providers that offer 12 months – a much more reasonable amount of time to test this type of product.

 And don’t think you can try another free trial a year later.
 Only those who have not previously signed up for Oracle Cloud Free Tier or Free Trial are eligible.
 You get one go.
 30 days.
 And that’s it.

 As with any free trial, you need to be wary when the closing date comes around.
 Especially if you were asked to input payment details before the trial could begin.

 After your trial with Oracle ends your account remains active, so be careful you’re not caught out paying for something you don’t need/want anymore.